 Can I mix Fluval stratum with gravel?

 Stratum is lighter than gravel so if mixed the stratum won’t mix well.
-However, if used as a base gravel or sand could be used as a cap for the stratum which is a very common thing to see in dirted tanks.
+However, if used as a base gravel or

 The Final Word